adamyedidia/civlite/README.md

 * `npm install`
 * `npm start`

-You'll want to make a plots/ directory in the main directory of the repo if you want to test plotmaking/game stats stuff locally
+You'll want to make a plots/ directory in the main directory of the repo, and install matplotlib with `pip install matplotlib`, if you want to test plotmaking/game stats stuff locally.